viboud12/viboud12.github.io/Projects_+_Publications.md

 				<header class="major">
 					<h3>Regulation of centrosome migration during mitotic spindle formation</h3>
 				</header>
 				<p>Having identified a functional interaction between a cell cycle phosphatase and a nuclear lamina component, we investigated the role for these components in regulating early mitotic events in the developing worm embryo.
-We uncover a role for the phosphatase and the nuclear lamina in regulating centrosome migration and positioning during mitotic spindle formation of the first embryonic mitosis.</p>
+We uncovered a role for the phosphatase and the nuclear lamina in regulating centrosome migration and positioning during mitotic spindle formation of the first embryonic mitosis.</p>
 			</div>
 		</div>
 	</section>